 5. ASSIGN TASKS AND DETERMINE WHO WILL BE CLEANING

-Delegating cleaning responsibilities to your staff should also be apart of your cleaning schedule.
+Delegating cleaning responsibilities to your staff should be included in your cleaning plan.
 Who will do what?
-Consider doing the following:
+Consider:

-- Assigning tasks to appropriate personnel on your staff or on your cleaning crew
+- Assigning tasks to appropriate personnel on your staff or to your cleaning crew

 - Hiring a cleaning agency